 Once you’re inside, the storage rooms are kept at −18 °C (−0.4 °F) and together with a limited access to oxygen, the atmosphere helps delay seed ageing.
 Even without power, the vault would be able to remain locked and frozen for 200 years.

-The remote island of Spitsbergen was first used as a whaling base in the 17th and 18th centuries, after which it was abandoned until coal mining started in the 19th century, which still powers the vault’s cooling system.
+The remote island was first used as a whaling base in the 17th and 18th centuries, after which it was abandoned until coal mining started in the 19th century, which still powers the vault’s cooling system.
 At 130 meters above sea level, even if the ice caps melt the site would keep dry and even if the equipment failed, there would still be time, at least several weeks, before the facility’s temperature rose to the surrounding temperature of –3 degrees Celsius.